seal-io/docs/docs/operation/template/index.md

 The template will use the image file named "icon" in the root path of the default branch of the source repository as the template's icon.
 The supported image file formats are: .png, .jpg, .jpeg, .svg.
 If no icon file is found, the default icon will be used.

-## Customizing Template UI Styles
+## Customizing Template UI Schema
-Walrus extends style definitions based on Terraform variables through UI Schema, aiding in generating more user-friendly forms on the interface.
+Walrus extends input definitions based on Terraform variables through UI Schema, aiding in generating more user-friendly forms in the UI.

 ### Configuration Method

 #### schema.yaml

-UI styles can be configured by adding a schema.yaml in the template repository.
-If the repository includes schema.yaml, Walrus will use the UI styles configured in schema.yaml.
+UI schema can be configured by adding a `schema.yaml` in the template repository.
+If the repository includes the `schema.yaml` file, Walrus will use the UI schema defined in that file.

-Below is an example of schema.yaml:
+Below is an example of the schema file:

 ```yaml
 openapi: 3.0.3